Close Menu

 A rendering of the multi-phased Pickering City Centre redevelopment site, in the city just east of Toronto.
 (Courtesy Centre Court)

-Centre Court has officially started construction on the first two residential towers at Pickering City Centre, marking the beginning of a long-term, mixed-use master-planned community located about 40 kilometres east of downtown Toronto.
+Centre Court has officially kicked off construction on the first two residential towers at Pickering City Centre, marking the beginning of a long-term, mixed-use master-planned community located about 40 kilometres east of downtown Toronto.

-The initial two condominium towers will be 45 and 40 storeys tall, each on separate podiums, featuring a total of 974 units.
-There will be a variety of layouts including one-bedroom, one-bedroom-plus-den, two-bedroom and two-bedroom-plus-den units.
+The initial two condominium towers, reaching heights of 45 and 40 storeys on separate podiums, will feature a total of 974 units.
+These units will include a variety of one-bedroom, one-bedroom-plus-den, two-bedroom and two-bedroom-plus-den options.

 “There are still units left that are available, and we have a sales centre set up in the mall to sell them, but we’re sold past the point of where it feels comfortable to start,” Centre Court partner and senior vice-president of development Mitch Gascoyne told RENX.